Trigonx1/Power-BI-Plane-Crash/README.md

 1. ﻿Trend in Airplane Crashes (1910-2020):

 Airplane crashes were significantly higher in the early years (1910-1979).
 However, there was a sharp decline in crashes from 1980 to 2020, with incidents decreasing by 91.55% (a reduction of 2,872 crashes over 40 years).
-Insight: This trend suggests that advancements in technology, the implementation of stricter safety regulations, and improved training programs have been effective in reducing the number of airplane crashes over time.
+**Insight**: This trend suggests that advancements in technology, the implementation of stricter safety regulations, and improved training programs have been effective in reducing the number of airplane crashes over time.

 2. ﻿﻿Human factors were the leading cause of crashes, with 9,926 incidents, making it 1,483.09% higher than the lowest cause category, "Other causes," which accounted for 627 crashes.
 This indicates that human error remains a critical issue in aviation safety.
 3. ﻿Across all 5 Country, Total Crashes ranged from 848 to 6804.
 4. The most common factor leading crashes ﻿was based on Human factor which accounted for 34.78% of Total Crashes.﻿